Talk2riyaz/Talk2riyaz/README.md

 - 📫 How to reach me Raise a issue or see my social handles below.

-- 😄 Pronouns: Riyaz , You And he
+- 😄 Pronouns: Riyaz and You

 - ⚡ Fun fact: I spend almost 10-12 hours Learning everyday